InduwaraGunasena/Medibox/README.md

 # Medibox

-This is a solo project in my forth semester has done for _EN2853: Embedded Systems And Applications_ course module in University of Moratuwa.

-## Introduction of my project

 When you have any disease you need medicine to recover.
 Taking medicines on time is essential for recover fast.
 Today almost all the people are very busy.
 So they can mistake their doses.
 So this medibox will help you to do this on time.

 Medibox is a device used to remind users to take their medicine on time using an ESP32.
 This device reminds you every doses with relevent medicine on that dose.
 Therefore, you will never miss any medicine or dose again.